robknows/JTests/README.md

 - Functions for loading and linking J files into the interpreter
 - An IDE with nice syntax highlighting and maybe even precompilation to indicate bad domain errors and rank errors

+I say it like "util".
+Pronouncability is an important feature of names.
+"Jew-tol" or "Juttle" are alternatives I can think of off the top of my head.

 # Usage for testing functions: found in Jutl.ijs

 If I have some code I want to test such as: